wildfly-swarm-archive/booker/BOOKER_WITH_DOCKER.md

 ## Verify all services have been registered

-If you move back to consul web ui (`http://192.168.99.100:8500`) you should see that the three backend services (library, pricing and store) are registered with consul, pointing to their corresponding IP addresses and being in a 'healthy' state.
+If you move back to consul web ui (`http://192.168.99.100:8500`) you should see three backend services registered with consul, exposing to their IP addresses and being in a 'healthy' state.

 You can also query the registry from the command line:
 (See also https://www.consul.io/docs/agent/http.html)